The World’s Most Skilled—and Artful—Florists

 Table & Tulip461 Shawmut Ave., South End | 617.262.3100

 Table & Tulip is known for their whimsical, romantic designs.
 Their fresh-cut floral arrangements, which you can pick up in the store or order online, are stunning and often fabulously inventive (for example, artichoke stalks mixed with roses).
 Also great: Table & Tulip offers a two-hour floral design workshop where you can learn the craft of arranging flowers with their design experts while enjoying some apps and champagne—and the arrangement you make is yours to keep.

 Winston Flowers131 Newbury St., Back Bay | 800.457.4901

 Now a third-generation company with seven locations in New England, Winston Flowers began as a father-son team, with a pushcart parked in front of the Ritz-Carlton hotel on Newbury Street in 1944.
 Winston Flowers prides itself on their close relationships with growers—they purchase their blooms directly from the growers and each one is hand selected.
 They also highlight local farms, particularly in the time period spanning from late summer to early fall, when favorite flowers like sunflowers, peonies, and lilac are in season.
 In addition to the first permanent Winston location in the Back Bay (open seven days), there is a second Boston shop in the Financial District (open weekdays).

 Bow Street Flowers108 Beacon St., Somerville | 617.492.0080

-A native Californian with a love of French and English gardens, Shelley White has been running Bow Street Flowers in Somerville for nearly 20 years.
+A native Californian with a love of French and English gardens, Shelley White has been running Bow Street Flowers in Somerville for more than two decades.
 If you happen to be in the area, going to the shop is an experience—it's home to four bunnies—but Bow Street also delivers to Boston and surrounding areas.